 Two-Year Clinical Trial Results in Surprise

 For over a decade, many natural health experts have recommended lutein and zeaxanthin supplements for vision health.
 But do they really work?
 And what about supplements of meso-zeaxanthin?

 Researchers in the UK decided to take a closer look.

 For the trial, they assigned 121 patients with early stage macular degeneration to two groups.
 61 took a daily supplement containing lutein, zeaxanthin and other nutrients that help visual function.
 These were vitamins C and E, and minerals zinc and copper.
-The other 60 took exactly the same supplement with the addition of meso-zeaxanthin.
+The other 60 took the same supplement, but with the addition of meso-zeaxanthin.

 Nearly Half Experienced Better Eyesight

 After two years, instead of the expected deterioration, most experienced enhanced vision, with significant improvement in 24 of the 32 eye tests they underwent.
 Nearly half (40 percent) of participants displayed clinically meaningful improvement.
 Research noted better eyesight especially in those taking the supplement that included meso-zeaxanthin.

 Lead author, Professor John Nolan, said, “These are hugely exciting findings.
 It’s been both humbling and rewarding to work with [volunteers] and to see the difference in their quality of life as the decline in their vision is arrested and they begin to notice a distinct improvement.”